Understanding nausea and vomiting

-Nausea is an unpleasant feeling in the back of your throat and stomach that may lead to vomiting.
-Some other ways people describe nausea are sick to my stomach, queasy, or upset stomach.
-Other symptoms that may happen along with nausea are increased saliva (spit), dizziness, light-headedness, trouble swallowing, skin temperature changes, and a fast heart rate.
+Nausea is a subjective unpleasant feeling in the back of your throat and stomach that may lead to vomiting.
+There are many words that describe nausea including sick to my stomach, queasy, or upset stomach.
+Nausea can have other symptoms that happen at the same time, such as increased saliva (spit), dizziness, light-headedness, trouble swallowing, skin temperature changes, and a fast heart rate.

 Nausea and vomiting often happen at the same time, but they can be 2 different problems.

 What causes nausea and vomiting in people with cancer?

 Nausea and/or vomiting in the person with cancer can be caused by many different things, such as:

 - The cancer itself, especially if it’s in or affecting the brain

 - Inner ear problems